jjayrex/Electron_ChoiceScript_Save_Manager_Injector_Bootstrap/README.md

 ## How it works

-On the first run, the app renames the original executable and then places itself in its place (essentially automatic installation)
+On the first run, the app renames the original executable and then places itself in its place (essentially automatic installation).

 On subsequent runs, when the game is launched through Steam, it launches the app instead, which then in turn, launches the original executable but with the addition of a remote debugging flag.

 After the remote debug becomes available, it connects itself to it, waits a second for the game to load, and then injects the slightly modified ChoiceScriptSavePlugin.

 ## How to use